 - Have been treated for cancer in the past five years at the date of nomination

-- Have not received a Kids & Teens Star Award (or a Little Star Award as it was previously known) before
+- Have not received a Star Award before (previosusly known as a Kids & Teens or Little Star Award)

-All Stars will receive a trophy, a certificate signed by celebrities and a £50 TK Maxx gift voucher.
+All stars will receive a trophy, a t-shirt, a certificate signed by celebrities and a £50 TK Maxx gift voucher.
 Their siblings will receive a certificate too.

 How your support can help

-After receiving the award, some families help us to raise awareness of childhood cancers and the Kids & Teens Star Awards.
+After receiving the award, some families help us to raise awareness of childhood cancers and the Cancer Research UK for Children & Young People Star Awards.
 This can help highlight the importance of research and make our work relevant and compelling to the widest possible audience.
 Some families also play an important role in Cancer Research UK's fundraising too.

 There is absolutely no obligation to take part in publicity in order to receive the award.